-Clinicians, we recommend you have experience using exposure and response prevention with children before beginning this.
+Clinicians, we recommend you have experience using exposure and response prevention with minors before beginning this.
 If that is not available, become as familiar as possible with the process.
 We cover much of that on this site but additional resources are easily available.

-Kids, if you are going to go through these steps without a counselor, please have an adult with you.
+If you are going to go through these steps without a counselor, please have an adult with you.
 Do NOT jump ahead until you have practiced each step enough to feel confident you can handle that step.
 If you get too anxious, step away and do something else.
 Once you feel calmer, come back to the step and practice again.

 All exposures need repeating.
 This is no exception and repetition will apply to all the steps that follow.
 I typically ask my client what they would like to do as far as who says the word(s) first.
 If my client is very anxious then we might say it just once each to start.
 Then gradually increase the number of times.
 I continue the word(s) until it is apparent the child is tolerating it or the S.U.D.s (Subjective Units of Distress) number has dropped appreciably.
 Go to this page for an explanation of SUDs.
 During the intake, your client may have used certain words to describe throwing up.
 However, do NOT underestimate the level of anxiety that might be associated with these words, even the words your client has used.